 - Wood: If you are felling trees this can either be sold for firewood or smaller pieces for kindling.

 15. Win Farm Equipment

-I run a website called Ace Contests where I list sweepstakes, contests and competitions which can be entered online.
+I ran a website where I listed sweepstakes, contests and competitions which can be entered online.
 There are sweepstakes which are open to the various regions and also worldwide.
-There is a link on my profile or you can simply type in the name into a search.

 If you happen to win a prize that you can't use, you can sell it.

 Money doesn't always have to come from just farming activities.
 Some people earn money by giving talks about farming activities.
 Schools, community centers, and public venues always need speakers.
 Many of these groups pay.
 The larger the group, the more they'll pay.
 If you are a confident speaker, this is an avenue you should consider.
 Topics such as:

 This is just a selection of topics you could speak about.
 These talks can be at your farm or you may need to travel to their venue.
 You don't have to be an expert, but you do need to be entertaining, informed and passionate about your topic.

 Some of these topics can be demonstrated and others would require a series of slides and videos.